 More diversity equals more fun

-A civilization in the original game was characterized by one unique unit and one unique building; basically, that was it – Aztecs were otherwise almost completely identical to, say, French.
+More diversity equals more fun.
+A civilization in Civ 4 was characterized by one unique unit and one unique building; basically, that was it – Aztecs were otherwise almost completely identical to, say, French.
 Moreover, many civilizations were limited to only one leader.
-We aim to make player’s experience more unique each time, and all civilizations now have a sizeable set of buildings and units unique to them (actually, most units for every particular civilization will have some differences from their default counterparts) – and several leaders for each, in many cases with starkly differing personalities.
+We aim to make player's experience more unique each time, and all civilizations now have a unique terrain improvement, a sizeable set of buildings and units unique to them (actually, most units for every particular civilization will have some differences from their default counterparts) – and several leaders for each, in many cases with starkly differing personalities.

 Careful testing for better balance